flectra-hq/flectra/doc/reference/translations.rst

 translation tool like POEdit_ or by simply copying the template to a new file called :file:`{language}.po`.
-Translation files should be put in :file:`{yourmodule}/i18n/`, next to :file:`{yourmodule}.pot`, and will be automatically loaded by Flectra when the corresponding language is installed (via :menuselection:`Settings --> Translations --> Load a Translation`)
+Translation files should be put in :file:`{yourmodule}/i18n/`, next to :file:`{yourmodule}.pot`, and will be automatically loaded by Odoo when the corresponding language is installed (via :menuselection:`Settings --> Translations --> Languages`)

 .. note:: translations for all loaded languages are also installed or updated
           when installing or updating a module